-In the latest installment of the PokerListings/CardRunners Strategy project coach Mike "predator006" Six schools us on how to win at Badugi!
+In the latest instalment of the PokerListings/CardRunners Strategy project coach Mike "predator006" Six schools us on how to win at Badugi!

 Mike "Predator006" Six is a PLO8 specialist ranging in stakes from 200-2000.
 He's been playing since mid-2005 and advocates game selection and proper bankroll management.
 He also enjoys obscure games like badugi, baduci and Chinese poker.

 He found that players online were generally awful at badugi, so he started taking notes on different lines that the few winning players were taking and taught himself.

 If you're not familiar with the game click through and get started with our Badugi Rules and Game-Play tutorial.

 Contrary to popular belief, the word ‘badugi’ is not Korean for ‘bad poker player,’ although most who play it fall into that category.

 Because there isn’t a whole lot of public information about these games competent players have a huge edge!

 Badugi can be played online on both Full Tilt Poker and PokerStars.
 Although it has not yet been included as a WSOP event, there was a recent $1,000 tournament at the Commerce, and there was also a SCOOP event on PokerStars that generated a $28,000 first prize.

 With the game’s increasing popularity, some well-known players have tried it successfully, including Shaun Deeb and Jean-Robert Bellande.
 The game, along with its close cousins baduci and badacey, is now found in many mid- and high-stakes mixed games in Las Vegas.